 These years have experienced high percentages of radiator, turbo base coolant seal, turbo coolant inlet fitting, and water pump leaks.
 The turbo coolant inlet fitting is the most common and is rather easy to replace with the removal of the upper intake, but removal of the turbo charger for replacement of that block to turbo gasket is a much harder task.
 The radiator replacement is actually one of the most labor intensive radiators I have ever changed because of the size, angle of mounting, and the addition of the secondary cooling system radiator.
 The second most common coolant leak fix on the 6.7L Powerstroke is water pump replacement.
 It is slightly in-depth but manageable if you can handle intermediate technical work.

 I have come across a few oil leaks coming from the front cover area because of the loosening of the vacuum pump bolts.
 I wrote about my personal encounter with my first one under the Tech Tales blog - Oil Leak Front Cover on 6.7L PowerStroke.
 Seems like this is issue that could have been easily rectified with the addition of locktite or maybe a higher torque spec on the bolts from the factory.
 Most of the time, simply tightening the bolts causes the leak to stop.
 The leak often looks as if its leaking from the front main seal.
-To change, you must remove all the stuff from the front accessory drive which would include removing the fan and cover assembly.
+To repair the oil leak, you must remove the fan shroud cover, the belt, and cooling fan.